 A relatively new option in jackets.
-This type of jacket is a hybrid of a hard shell and an insulation liner such as a fleece jacket.
-This jacket is not a bad option in warmer conditions early in the season or spring skiing where it tends to be warmer.
+This type of jacket is a hybrid of a ski jacket and an insulation liner such as a fleece jacket.
+A softshell jacket is not a bad option in warmer conditions early in the season or spring skiing where it tends to be warmer.

 They do not offer the same water resistance of a hard shell but if don’t fall often or its not raining then I think this a good way to go.
 I would consider this only if you ski frequently and have other jackets.

 This type of jacket is mainly for protection from the elements, like wind, sleet and snow.
 A great example of just a quality hard shell is the Arc’teryx Beta AR Jacket.

 When you choose this option you are choosing the “Homemade layering” (see below) I would consider this option for a frequent or experienced skier who needs maximum flexibility with their layering.

 As you get to know the conditions and what layers works best, you can dress exactly the way you need to.
 For the once a year skier/boarder the 3-1 modular jacket is probably a better option, like the Columbia Whirlibird Interchange Jacket or the The North Face Carto Jacket.

 When I go to buy a ski jacket the number one feature on my list is the pit zips!